Jenny3306/R-Programming-Projects/README.md

 Welcome to My C++ Projects storage!

-This workplace will be a collection of projects I have committed during my years studying CS at HCMUT, from basic to advanced knowledge in C++ programming.
+This workplace will be a collection of projects I have committed during my years studying Computer Science at HCMUT, from basic to advanced knowledge in C++ programming.